dof-dss/de-institutions-api/README.md

 - update-database

 Restore the nuget package.
 Then to build run "dotnet build" in command line then dotnet run to run the site.

+### Endpoints

+GETS

+/api/v1/Institution/GetAll - This gets all the institutions by using paging so you can select how many pages and per page you want

+/api/v1/Institution/GetByReferenceNumber - Gets institution by its reference number

+/api/v1/Institution/SearchByName - Gets Institution by name

+/api/v1/Institution/SearchSchoolByName - Gets School (primary, post primary, grammar etc) by name

+/api/v1/Institution/GetSchoolByReferenceNumber - Gets school (primary, post primary, grammar etc) by reference number

+POST - TBA

+PUT - TBA

+DELETE - TBA